-Genital mutilation of girls (sometimes known as ‘female circumcision’) is one of the biggest violations of human rights worldwide.
+Female Genital Mutilation (sometimes known as ‘female circumcision’) is one of the biggest violations of human rights worldwide.
 In 2016, UNICEF estimated that there are 200 million victims of female genital mutilation from 30 countries living in the world today.
 With numbers like this, female genital mutilation (FGM) is something that should be impossible to ignore and yet here in the UK we’re doing a damn good job of doing just that.

 This is no small issue.

 Type 1 is called clitoridectomy, and involves the removal of part or all of the clitoris.

 Type 2 is excision, which is the removal of the clitoris, the labia minora and sometimes the labia majora.

 Type 3, known as infibulation, involves the narrowing of the vaginal opening through the creation of a covering seal.
 The seal is formed by cutting & sewing over the outer labia, with or without removal of the clitoris or inner labia, leaving only a very tiny hole through which to pass urine & menstrual fluid.
 This opening needs to be cut open to have sexual intercourse and also to give birth.

 Type 4 comprises of all other harmful procedures to the female genitalia for non-medical purposes e.g. pricking, piercing, incising, scraping, stretching and cauterising the genital area.